nest/nest-simulator/doc/guides/recording_from_simulations.rst

 Store data in main memory
 #########################

-The ``memory`` backend is the default for all recording devices as it does not require any additional setup of data paths or filesystem permissions and allows a convenient readout of data by the user after simulation.

-When a recording device sends data to the ``memory`` backend, it is internally stored in efficient vectors, that are made in the devices' status dictionary under the key *events*.
+When a recording device sends data to the ``memory`` backend, it is internally stored in efficient vectors, that are made available to the user level in the devices' status dictionary under the key `events`.

-The *events* dictionary always contains the global IDs of the source nodes of the recorded data in the field *sender*.
+The `events` dictionary always contains the global IDs of the source nodes of the recorded data in the field `sender`.
 It also always contains the time of the recording.
 Depending on the setting of the property `time_in_steps`, this time can be stored in two different
 formats:

-* if `time_in_steps` is *false* (which is the default) the time is stored as a single floating point number in the field *times*, interpreted as the simulation time in ms
+- if `time_in_steps` is `false` (which is the default) the time is stored as a single floating point number in the field `times`, interpreted as the simulation time in ms

-* if `time_in_steps` is *true*, the time is stored as a pair consisting of the integer number of simulation time steps in units of the simulation resolution in *times* and the negative offset from the next such grid point as a floating point number in ms in *offset*.
+- if `time_in_steps` is `true`, the time is stored as a pair consisting of the integer number of simulation time steps in units of the simulation resolution in `times` and the negative offset from the next such grid point as a floating point number in ms in `offset`.

 All additional data collected or sampled by the recording device is contained in the *events* dictionary in arrays named as the recordable